pamelayin/CS361_Team_Double_A/book_webframe/README.md

-CS361 WEBAPP project
+# CS361 Team double_a project - Book Swap
+### Members:
+Sangyun Lee
+Shruthi Ravi
+Jay Wang
+Pamela Yin

-Instructions to setup and run project:
+## Instructions to setup and run project:
 1. Clone the project to local directory of choice.
 It will be called CS361_Team_Double_A
 2. Go to the cloned local directory CS361_Team_Double_A/book_webframe/<br>
 3. Enter in command line: `npm install`<br>
 4. Enter in command line: `npm start` to launch website<br>

-Alternative in case above instructions don't work:<br>
+### Alternative in case above instructions don't work:<br>
 1. In command line navigate to a NEW folder where you would like to run the website from.
     A. Enter in terminal:
        npx create-react-app double_a_app (double_a_app will be the folder to run the website from).